Nita Engle Techniques for Exciting Watercolor Landscapes!

-For a second year at Dillman’s, we will explore Nita Engle’s impressionistic techniques ideal for use in landscape painting, including many approaches developed by Nita Engle.
-Using Engle’s selected palette of ten colors, we will learn the use of multicolor washes to create skies and background tints, the strategic use of frisket and masking, the Engle method of throwing and spritzing of paint and water to create the randomness of believable foliage, a clever technique for creating realistic tree bark using a paint knife, the creation of luminous water surfaces, and the rubbing of paint to create grass and ground cover.
-In short, the techniques you will learn allow your painting “to paint itself.”
-You will learn a better method for stretching paper to support the wet techniques presented.
-We will likewise incorporate many compositional and finishing hints when we combine all of the above techniques into two finished impressionist paintings: one featuring the beautiful autumn foliage of the area, and the other the stunning beauty of a snowy winter scene.
+For a second year at Dillman’s, we will explore Nita Engle’s impressionistic techniques ideal for use in watercolor landscapes.
+Using Engle’s selected palette of ten colors, we will learn the use of multicolor washes to create luminous skies, background tints, and water surfaces; the strategic use of frisket and masking; the throwing and spritzing of paint and water to create the random patterns of believable foliage, an area with which many painters have trouble.
+You will also learn many tricks and shortcuts that make painting easier and the results better.
+In short, the techniques you will learn allow much of your painting “to paint itself.”
+You will also learn a better method for stretching paper to support the wet techniques presented.
+Finally, we will incorporate many compositional and finishing hints when we combine all of the above techniques into two finished impressionist paintings: one featuring the beautiful autumn foliage of the area, and the other the stunning beauty of a snowy winter scene.
 This could become your 2016 Christmas/Holiday card!

 Studio: Something for all levels.